 Next time, I would choose the Pork knukles – it’s a large, impressive portion for two.
 I’ve seen it ordered by others and it made my mouth water.

-They have plenty of other tasty options out there, from soups to salads and dessert, both traditional Romanian foods, as well as Austrian-flavored ones, to go with the former king’s preferences (as Carol I, the king who built the Peles castle, was Austrian).
+They have plenty of other tasty options out there, from soups to salads and dessert, both traditional Romanian foods, as well as German-flavored dishes on the menu, to go with the former king’s preferences (as Carol I, the king who built the Peles castle, was German).

 For more details, and to book a table in advance, you can check out their official website (there’s also a menu there with prices).
 I’ve also marked it on Google Maps here.